Sqooba/snorkel/README.md

 	Flask==0.12.2

-And execute `./refresh.sh`.
+And execute `./zeppelin.sh --refresh`.
 Voilà!
 Flask is available in your Zeppelin notebook, no restart needed.

 ### JS libraries